MicrosoftDocs/azure-video-indexer/azure-video-indexer/insights-list.md

 ---
 title: Azure AI Video Indexer insights list
-description: This article is a complete list of Azure AI Video Indexer insights with a description, use cases and a sample response. ms.date: 06/26/2024 ms.topic: article ms.author: inhenkel
+description: This article is a complete list of Azure AI Video Indexer insights with a description, use cases, and a sample response. ms.date: 06/26/2024 ms.topic: article ms.author: inhenkel